SilvestriStefano/SilvestriStefano.github.io/src/dev/dev.md

 I spend some of my free time in contributing to Open Source projects.
 In this way I hope to get more confident in my programming skills.

 Here is a list of my contributions:
+- [Sarkas: Python MD code for plasma physics](https://github.com/murillo-group/sarkas/pulls?q=is%3Apr+author%3ASilvestriStefano): builder/mantainer of the website and some code refactoring and tests writer.
 - [Wagtail documentation](https://github.com/wagtail/wagtail/pull/8759): translated some `.rst` pages to `.md`.
 - [The Coding Train website](https://github.com/CodingTrain/thecodingtrain.com/pulls?q=is%3Apr+author%3ASilvestriStefano): added a couple of Tracks.
 - [sasctl](https://github.com/sassoftware/python-sasctl/pull/129): expanded usage for `cas_management` service.